Updated: Sep 14, 2021

-Young girls especially in their early 20's can find such situations quite challenging, as they will start showing insecurities due to their lack of experience, in such close working environment in smaller teams for such long hours, because they have not done that before.
-They can bring personal relationship issues etc. and can have frequent change of behavior depending on their personal relations (for e.g. with their boyfriends etc. if any, or family issues etc. if any).
-They can appear super friendly some times, but completely reserved at other times, and this can change based on their areas of interest and can also be manipulative with their girlish charms.
-If you are a male founder and are interviewing a girl candidate ensure you have a thorough interview where you understand the mental strongness of the girl to handle such close working environment.
-Understand clearly how serious and studious she is with respect to her ambitions and career in a demanding working environment, as it will get clear with the correct questions and with some experience in handling interns.
+Young students especially in their early 20's can find such situations quite challenging, as they will start showing insecurities due to their lack of experience, in such close working environment in smaller teams for such long hours, because they have not done that before.
+They can bring personal relationship issues etc. and can have frequent change of behavior depending on their personal relations (for e.g. with their boyfriends / girlfriends etc. if any, or family issues etc. if any).
+They can appear super friendly some times, but completely reserved at other times, and this can change based on their areas of interest and can also be manipulative with their charms.
+Do ensure you have a thorough interview where you understand the mental strongness of the student to handle such close working environment.
+Understand clearly how serious and studious he/she is with respect to his/her ambitions and career in a demanding working environment, as it will get clear with the correct questions and with some experience in handling interns.

-Handing young girls with no prior experience can be very tricky as some of them are over-smart and will appear super friendly etc. and can change their colors completely blaming it on you if you also become friendly with them to not spoil the mood, saying you asked personal questions which were completely fine in the mood of the conversation.
+Handing young students with no prior experience can be very tricky as some of them are over-smart and will appear super friendly etc. and can change their colors completely blaming it on you if you also become friendly with them to not spoil the mood, saying you asked personal questions which were completely fine in the mood of the conversation.
 Make the scenario completely clear to them to set the expectations correctly.
 No matter what the situation is DO NOT GET EMOTIONAL and maintain the correct friendly behavior while keeping a professional relation.
-Handling young girls can be challenging because they can get influenced by lots of other factors (such as their parents, boyfriends, friends, others) and might not trust you due to their personal insecurities many times.
+Handling young students can be challenging because they can get influenced by lots of other factors (such as their parents, girlfriends / boyfriends, friends, others) and might not trust you due to their personal insecurities many times.
 Be cautious.
-Compared to the young girls, young guys are much easier to handle, especially if they are in computer programming etc. and depending on their real motivation, can enjoy such a relation incredibly well and you can even become best buddies.
-However, never get fooled by all the sweet charms in such phases because this mostly is only up-to this assignment they are working on and they might be pretending all of it until the internship is over and can completely change their personality once they get their internship report signed.
+However, never get fooled by all the sweet charms because it could be mostly only up-to this assignment they are working on and they might be pretending all of it until the internship is over and can completely change their personality once they get their internship report signed.
 A lot of the young students can have lot of entitlement attitude on top of it, so you need to ensure you are making it clear that you do not tolerate nonsense and expect strict discipline, if that means talking with the school, be it that.
 Show them you mean business and they will fall in line.
 Basically do not get fooled by their charms because this could be completely temporary to get what they want from you and they can show a different behavior later once the internship finishes.

 If you are dealing with interns who are more into soft skills like sales, marketing, events etc. you need to spend a lot of time to train them because they have no experience and can't work at all until you give them guidelines unlike say technical interns who can work independently on the technical tasks given to them.
 For e.g. you need to train them to write sales mails, correct drafts, handles CRM systems, email marketing systems, understand customer interactions, listen to calls, make some calls, make data entry, etc. All of this requires super efforts to train them, and lots of personal time, hence for any internship position that is related to such soft skill based position, you need to have an intern at least for 4 to 5 months so that you can initially train them for one to two months and slowly they pick it up and be productive and return you the investment you did on them.
 Keeping motivational levels high for such interns is also an important task as they can get bored working on similar tasks that can also get repetitive after a while.
 Think creatively how to keep them motivated.